-This course examines the history of early Russia from the formation of the first medieval states in eastern Europe beginning in ca. 500 C.E., through the Kievan Rus' (ca. 850-1240), Mongol-Appanage (ca. 1240-1380), and early Muscovite (ca. 1380-1500) eras to the death of Ivan the Terrible in 1584.
+This course examines the history of early Russia from the formation of the first medieval states in eastern Europe beginning in ca. 500 CE, through the Kievan Rus' (ca. 850-1240), Mongol-Appanage (ca. 1240-1380), and early Muscovite (ca. 1380-1500) eras to the death of Ivan the Terrible in 1584.

-HIS 316/Topics in Early Modern or Modern European History 1 course unit
+HIS 316/Topics in Early Modern or Modern European History (every semester)

 Focuses on differing topics of historical significance having to do with Early Modern or Modern European history.
 This course may be repeated for credit when the topic changes.
-May fulfill departmental distribution requirements.
+May fulfill departmental distribution requirements